SnowLaboratory/Laravel-Mirror/README.md

 <a name="introduction"></a>
 ## Introduction
 Bring your user experience to the next level!
-Laravel Mirror lets you suggest content to your users intelligently.
-Recommend blog posts, products, recipes, books, etc. Start by registering a recommendation strategy and routinely updating recommendations in a CRON job.
+Laravel Mirror lets you suggest content to your users intelligently!
+Easily recommend blog posts, products, recipes, books, etc., with pure PHP!
+Start by registering a recommendation strategy and routinely updating recommendations in a CRON job!

 <a name="installation"></a>
 ## Installation